LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 Each interoperable sidechain maintains a chain account for the mainchain, while the mainchain maintains an account for each registered sidechain.
 Correspondingly, on a sidechain we denote with ''partner chain'' the mainchain, while on mainchain we denote with ''partner chain'' the relevant sidechain.

-Each chain also includes an account storing the chain name and ID in the ecosystem.
+Each chain also includes an account storing the chain name and ID in the ecosystem as well as the current chain nonce.
 This ''own chain'' account is present by default in the mainchain, while on a sidechain is created by the mainchain registration command.

 <img src="lip-introduce-interoperability-module/store.png" width="80%">